ubc-library-rc/intro_to_tidyverse/index.md

 2. Understand the uses of data manipulation packages.
 3. Have an idea of where to start looking for answers when manipulating your data.

-## What are not not learning today?
+## What are we not learning today?

 It is impossible to go through all packages in detail.
 We are providing only a small snippet of what each package in the tidyverse can do and we are leaving some packages out of this workshop entirely.